seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 As to be expected, when there are characters in the file that are not valid characters in the :dox:`String` then the alphabet-dependent conversion is performed.
 For example, for :dox:`Dna` and :dox:`Rna` this means a conversion of the invalid character to ``'A'``, and for :dox:`Dna5 Dna5 and [dox:Rna5 Rna5` this means a conversion to ``'N'``.

-Here is an example for using :dox:`SequenceStream#readRecord readRecord`:
+Here is an example for using :dox:`SequenceStream#readRecord`:

 .. code-block:: cpp